 When capital is required to fund the purchase of investments, calls are made on the portion of the investors' units not yet paid up.
-As at 31 December 2021, GBP 56,250,000 (2020: GBP 56,250,000) was available to be called from unitholders, of which a maximum of GBP 3,375,401 (2020: GBP 3,411,246) would be required to fund future capital calls of current investee entities.
+As at 31 December 2022, GBP 56,250,000 (2021: GBP 56,250,000) was available to be called from unitholders, of which a maximum of GBP 3,720,444 (2021: GBP 3,375,401) would be required to fund future capital calls of current investee entities.
 Accordingly, the Trustee considers that the Unit Trust has no significant liquidity risk for the foreseeable future.

 The investments held by the Unit Trust are mostly unquoted entities, which are considered to be highly illiquid as they are not actively traded.
-The Trustee and Investment Advisor manage this liquidity risk by actively monitoring these underlying investments.
-Also, by regularly reviewing market developments the Investment Advisor can explore and evaluate all potential exit opportunities.
+The Trustee and Investment Advisor manage this liquidity risk by actively monitoring these underlying investments by regularly reviewing market developments the Investment Advisor can explore and evaluate all potential exit opportunities.
+Also, by maintaining adequate reserves, and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profile of financial assets and liabilities.